Vietnam.vn - Nền tảng quảng bá Việt Nam

 The fight between Zhejiang and Buriram on November 29.

-James and Yao were identified as the cause of the fight.
+James and Yao were identified as the cause of the brawl.
 After the match, Leon James approached Yao in the middle of the field and exchanged words.
-The Thai player was slapped in the face by Yao, then beaten up by many Zhejiang players.
-Shaydayev jumped in and grabbed Yao's neck, pulled him away, then wrestled with another Zhejiang player and continued to be beaten up.
+The Thai player was slapped in the face by Yao, then beaten by many Zhejiang players.
+Shaydayev jumped in and grabbed Yao's neck, pulled him away, then wrestled with another Zhejiang player and continued to be the target of the group beating.

-Buriam President Newin Chidchob said Zhejiang were the ones who initiated the attack and Buriram players were only trying to defend themselves.
+Buriam president Newin Chidchob said Zhejiang had initiated the attack and Buriram players were only trying to defend themselves.
 However, the Thai club accepted the AFC's decision.
 "The penalty is a valuable and painful lesson for the whole team," Newin said.
 "We must find a way to prevent this from happening again in the future."

-Ramil Shaydayev (in white shirt) wrestles with Zhejiang FC player.
+Ramil Shaydayev (white shirt) wrestles with Zhejiang FC player.
 Photo: AFP

-Ramil Shaydayev (in white shirt) wrestles with Zhejiang FC player.
+Ramil Shaydayev (white shirt) wrestles with Zhejiang FC player.
 Photo: AFP

-The defeat left Buriram tied with Zhejiang with six points after five matches.
+The defeat left Buriram behind Zhejiang, who have six points after five matches.
 Meanwhile, the two teams above them, Ventforet Kofu and Melbourne City, have eight points.
-In the final round on December 12, Zhejiang will visit Melbourne, while Buriram will host Ventforet Kofu at home.
-The Thai representative must beat the Japanese club to have a chance to advance to the knockout round.
+In the final match on December 12, Zhejiang will visit Melbourne, while Buriram will host Ventforet Kofu at home.
+The Thai team must beat the Japanese club to have a chance to advance to the knockout round.

 This is the second time this year that Thai football has been involved in a brawl at the international level.
 Previously, Thailand fought with Indonesia in the final of the 32nd SEA Games on May 16.
-The incident resulted in seven Indonesian and seven Thai members being banned from duty by the AFC, playing six matches, and being fined a minimum of 1,000 USD (about 24 million VND).
+The incident resulted in seven Indonesian and seven Thai members being banned from duty by the AFC, playing six matches and being fined at least 1,000 USD (about 24 million VND).

 Hieu Luong